Pursuing the maximization of PER by building up excellent M&As

 “Property, plant and equipment”

-- Take actions to improve asset efficiency and profitability through business divestiture and structural reform (e.g., transfer of the European automotive coatings business and the India business and structural reform of the Japanese businesses and the marine business)
+- Take actions to improve asset efficiency and profitability through business divestiture and structural reform (e.g., transfer of the European automotive business and the India businesses, structural reform of Japan Group and the marine business)

 “Goodwill” and “Other intangible assets”

-- Minimize PMI risk based on autonomous and decentralized management and reduce impairment losses by building up excellent quality mergers and acquisitions
+- Minimize PMI risk based on autonomous and decentralized management and reduce impairment losses by accumulating “high-quality M&A”

 - Liabilities